naydef/8086eD/README.md

 # 8086eD - x86 Emulator, written in D
 This is self-made x86 interpreter, written in D language.
-It's private currently, until I polish it more.
-Expect it very soon

  ## Supported features:
   * All NEC v20 instructions(unless I missed an instruction(s))